 Overdrafts on client accounts constitute an important source of banking litigation in Switzerland.
-The most frequent situations are the ordinary foreclosure procedures against pledged real estate as well as procedures on the merits against the client where the overdraft is not covered by any pledged assets.
-The sudden abandonment of the Swiss franc-euro ceiling by the Swiss national bank in 2015 caused massive losses in the FOREX sector and led to a large number of unsecured overdrafts, in some instances for significant amounts owing to leverage effects.
+The most frequent situations are the ordinary foreclosure procedures against pledged real estate, as well as procedures on the merits against the client where the overdraft is not covered by any pledged assets.